F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_lightweight-proxy.rst

 Use Case
 --------

-|lwp| provides load balancing services for East-West data center traffic (in other words, traffic flowing between data passing between microservices).
+The |lwp| provides load balancing services for East-West data center traffic (in other words, traffic flowing between data passing between microservices).
 It deploys quickly and scales easily to keep pace with a microservices architecture.

 Prerequisites
 -------------